seaweediman/tp/docs/UserGuide.md

 | **TAG** | `experienced`, `priority` | Must be alphanumeric, without spaces |
 | **INDEX** | `1`,`2` | Must be a positive integer smaller than 2147483647 corresponding to the index of the intended candidate in the <U>currently displayed list of candidate<U> |
 | **REMARK** | `Great Experience`, `@@@ ___ Test Remark` | Any string, leading or trailing spaces are removed|
-> Status for candidates are different then statuses for position amd interviews
+> Status for candidates are different then statuses for position and interviews

 All commands in this section are subjected to the restriction in this table except `find_c`